 There is a wide range of options to choose from, such as tuyo (salted dried herring) or dilis (anchovies), both delightfully crispy when fried and complemented with a spiced vinegar dipping sauce.

-While Inihaw na Liempo (Grilled Pork Belly) is typically enjoyed during lunch or dinner, it also makes a delicious silog-style breakfast when paired with fried rice and eggs.
+While Inihaw na Liempo (grilled pork belly) is typically enjoyed during lunch or dinner, it also makes a delicious silog-style breakfast when paired with fried rice and eggs.

 Champorado is a luscious chocolate rice porridge made with tablea (tablets of raw ground cacao beans) and glutinous rice.
 Often paired with tuyo (salted dried herring), it creates a perfect balance of sweet and salty flavors.
 Unlike Mexican champurrado, Filipinos use rice instead of masa harina to create this mouthwatering dish.